ryancwj/Building-footprint-extraction/Raw_data/README.txt

 This folder directory is where the downloaded GEOJSONL file goes.

+To download dataset use make-gis-friendly.py script.
+To see which countries are available, visit: https://minedbuildings.blob.core.windows.net/global-buildings/dataset-links.csv

-Use Read-files.py to split the GEOJSONL file to smaller readable files.
+Then use Read-files.py to split the GEOJSONL file to smaller readable files.
+Datasets are over 2GB.

-Read-files.py is obtained from: https://github.com/microsoft/GlobalMLBuildingFootprints/blob/main/scripts/read-files.py
+Both scripts are obtained from: https://github.com/microsoft/GlobalMLBuildingFootprints/blob/main/scripts/
-To download the dataset, visit: https://minedbuildings.blob.core.windows.net/global-buildings/dataset-links.csv